elenalind/randomstuff/article.md

-the information exchanged with the customer, you can write a knowledge object that explains how to connect to a OpenStack controller VM when the VM won't boot, and it is stuck looking for block devices that do no exist anymore.
+the information exchanged with the customer, you can write a knowledge object that explains how to connect to a OpenStack controller VM when the VM won't boot, and it is stuck looking for block devices that do not exist anymore.

 Document the problem
 --------------------